Ӕ (Cyrillic): History

-The letter was first used in Anders Johan Sjögren's Cyrillic alphabet in 1844 and appeared first in fiction and poetry books published at the beginning of the 20th century.
+The letter was first used in Anders Johan Sjögren's Ossetian Cyrillic alphabet in 1844 and appeared first in fiction and poetry books published at the beginning of the 20th century.
 It was preserved during the shift to a Latin alphabet and the reversion to a Cyrillic alphabet.
 It is one of the most common letters in the Ossetian language.

-The letter was also found in the Lezgin alphabet of 1911.
+The letter was also found in the Lezgin alphabets of 1871 and 1911, the 1892 Dargwa alphabet and the 1875 Tabasaran alphabet.